Content on this page was generated by AI and has not been manually reviewed.

 • Features: VPN extensions often come with Edge-friendly features like malware protection, tracker blocking, and ad filtering, depending on the provider.
 System VPNs tend to offer a broader suite, like kill switches, split tunneling, and DNS leak protection that applies to every app.

 Bottom line: start with an Edge extension if you want quick privacy for browsing and quick server changes.
 Switch to a system-wide VPN if you need comprehensive protection for everything on your device.
-Vpn with china location
+Nordvpn edge extension 2026

 Edge Secure Network: does Edge have its own built-in VPN?